How Much Does an LLC Cost in New York? (A Complete Guide)

-If multiple newspapers are available, publishing a notice of intent in each one may be best.
+Publishing a notice of intent in each may be best if multiple newspapers are available.
 It might be sufficient if only one newspaper published a notice of intent.

 Registered Agent Service

-A New York registered agent typically costs between $100 and $300 per year.
-This fee usually includes access to a registered agent who can receive and forward all important documents and mailings on behalf of your business.
+A New York registered agent typically costs between $100 and $300 annually.
+This fee usually includes access to a registered agent who can receive and forward all important documents and mailings for your business.

-When choosing a registered agent service, be sure to ask about their experience with LLCs.
-You'll also want to find out how much support you'll receive throughout the registered agent process.
+When choosing a registered agent service, ask about their experience with LLCs.
+You'll also want to determine how much support you'll receive throughout the registered agent process.

 How Much Does It Cost to Maintain an LLC in NY?